 The high mountains and steep hills get all of the attention.
 What about the shorter hills with history and character?
-What about the strategic hills that historically protected the bay with cannons 100 feet above the bay.
-In the latest installment of Forgotten Hills, we look at Black Point at Fort Mason.
+What about the

 The hill in question rises as a bluff above Black Point looking over San Francisco Bay at the northern edge of Fort Mason.
 Lying to the west of Aquatic Park, and east of Marina Green, the hill rises 111 feet above what is possibly the last original and untouched San Francisco coastline on the bay.
-Despite having modest defenses installed during Spanish times when it was called Point San Jose, or later during the American Civil War when batteries of cannons were installed at the Post at Point San Jose, the hill does not seem to have an official name.
+Despite having modest defenses installed during Spanish times when it was called Point San Jose, or later during the American Civil War when batteries of cannons were installed at the

 As shown in the map above, the hill at Fort Mason may even be the northernmost peak on mainland San Francisco.
 Although the ridge leading to Fort Point is higher, it doesn't have an outright peak that is further north than the Fort Mason Hill.
 Of course Alcatraz's high point and Goat Hill on Yerba Buena Island are further north but on islands.